Homemade Face Cream With Shea Butter & Essential Oils

 2. To speed up the cooling process place it in the freezer for 15 minutes.

 3. Now we are going to give it a fluffy texture with the help of a hand mixer.
 Mix for about 10 minutes.

 5. Incorporate the jojoba oil and mix well.

-6. Add the cornstarch and mix using the electric mixer for a couple of minutes.
+6. Add cornstarch and mix using the electric mixer for a couple of minutes.

-7. Next add the orange, geranium and chamomile essential oils.
+7. Next add orange, geranium, and chamomile essential oils.
 Stir well.

 8. Et voilà !
-Your homemade Shea butter cream is ready to use.
-Now transfer to a container with lid.
+Your homemade Shea butter moisturizer is ready to use.
+Now transfer to a container with a lid.

 How to Use It: